threethan/MetaMetadata/README.md

 Includes names, banners, and icons which may be useful to app launchers.

-Updated daily.
+Updates daily.

-*Special thanks [Ellie](https://github.com/basti564/) for the original icon scraper*
+*Special thanks to [Ellie](https://github.com/basti564/) for the original icon scraper*

 ## Data Formats
-- `data/oculus` contains raw data for all Meta Quest Store apps in their proprietary format
+- `data/oculus` contains raw data for all Meta Quest Store apps
+- `data/oculus_public` contains public Meta Quest Store data, as recieved by the browser
-- `data/sidequest` contains raw data for all SideQuest apps in their proprietary format, *including sidequest listings for Meta Quest Store apps*
+- `data/sidequest` contains raw data for all SideQuest apps, *including sidequest listings for Meta Quest Store apps*
 - `data/common` contains basic data for all apps in a **common format**

 ## Common Format